Hospitality, Tourism & Events Business & Live Entertainment Events

 - have gained in the HKDSE Examination Level 2 in 5 subjects including English Language; Or

-- hold a Certificate in Travel and Tourism Management awarded within the HKU system through HKU SPACE, or equivalent; Or
+- hold a Certificate in Private Jet Hospitality Service Management awarded within the HKU system through HKU SPACE, or equivalent; Or

 - be mature applicants (aged 21 years or above) who do not fulfill the academic requirement but have at least 3 years of relevant work experience in the hospitality and tourism industry will be considered.
 They should have Level 2 in English Language* in HKCEE or Level 2 in English Language in HKDSE Examination or equivalent.
 They may need to attend an interview.